MrPaulMarshall/differential-equations--heat-equation/README.md

 After doing some math it turns out, that I can get vector of coefficients by solving a linear equations system, where matrix is obtained by calculating specific integrals.

 At the end I draw graph of my solution, using matplotlib.

+AT THE MOMENT THIS REPOSITORY IS MARKED AS ARCHIVED.